 CNNs are state of the art in many computer vision tasks and are promising for VO as well.
 Various networks have been proposed to estimate the pose change (rotation and translation) between two or more subsequent views.
 There are not only supervised pose networks trained by limited ground truth~\cite{costante2015exploring,melekhov2017relative,wang2018end} but also self-supervised ones trained together with other networks including a depth estimation network~\cite{zhou2017unsupervised,li2018undeepvo,ranjan2019competitive,chen2019self,bian2019unsupervised}.
-These networks obtain highly accurate performances rivaling VO~\cite{mur2015orb} with a traditional vision method~\cite{rublee2011orb} on the KITTI dataset~\cite{geiger2012we}.
+Evaluated by the KITTI dataset~\cite{geiger2012we}, these networks obtain highly accurate performances and rival VO~\cite{mur2015orb} with a traditional vision method~\cite{rublee2011orb}.

 There are also pose networks considering the application to an MAV's ego-motion estimation.
-For example, in~\cite{wang2018end}, a recurrent CNN is trained on the EuRoC MAV dataset~\cite{burri2016euroc} to regress the 6 degree-of-freedom motion.
+For example, in~\cite{wang2018end}, a recurrent CNN is trained on the EuRoC MAV dataset~\cite{burri2016euroc} to regress the 6 degree-of-freedom (6DoF) motion.
 The network manages to learn the more complex (compared with a car) MAV's dynamics but the accuracy is limited by the small amount of training data.
 Differently, PRGFlow~\cite{sanket2020prgflow} focuses on the essential function of estimating the 3-d translational velocity of the MAV with a downward-facing camera, assuming a planar ground.
-Aided by the attitude estimated using IMU measurements, via image warping, the task is simplified to the pixel-level similarity transformation estimation.
-Although PRGFlow thoroughly studied CNN-based ego-motion estimation, the focus is on the low-speed flight (about 0.5m/s on average), with blur lacking from the artificially generated training images.
+Aided by the attitude estimated by IMU measurements, via image warping, the task is simplified to the pixel-level similarity transformation estimation.
+Although PRGFlow thoroughly studied CNN-based ego-motion estimation, the focus is on the low-speed flight (about 0.5m/s on average), with motion blur lacking from the artificially generated training images.